Fish Springs Range

-The Fish Springs Range is a 16 mi long narrow, and north-trending mountain range located in center-west Juab County, Utah.
+The Fish Springs Range is a 32 km long, narrow, north-south trending mountain range located in center-west Juab County, Utah.
 The northeast of the range borders the Fish Springs National Wildlife Refuge; the entire east of the range borders the Fish Springs Flat, where the east region of the flat borders the Thomas Range.

-The Fish Springs Range lies at the south of the Great Salt Lake Desert; southwards, as well as southwest and southeastwards, north-trending valleys and mountain ranges drain northwards to the Great Salt Lake Desert.
-The sequence of these landforms west-to-east, are Snake Valley (Great Basin), Confusion Range, Tule Valley-(Fish Springs Range-north), House Range, Whirlwind Valley, and Drum Mountains.
+The Fish Springs Range lies at the south of the Great Salt Lake Desert.
+It is in the geologic province known as the Basin and Range.

 The south of the range borders the north of Tule Valley.